DEFRA/water-abstraction-team/README.md

 This acts as a repo of guides and documents specific to the team, plus it's where we manage our list of issues rather than trying to manage them in individual projects.

-> This repo was created in 2022 when the new tech team took over Water Abstraction.
-Any standards or principles stated here are what we _aspire_ the project to meet!

 ## Contents

 - [API examples](/api/README.md)